XinghaoChen9/LiveFaceReco_RaspberryPi/README.md

 ## Run

-make sure you have change  `project_path` to your own
+make sure you have changed  `project_path` to your own

 ```shell
 mkdir build